ungerts/wildfly-camunda-citrus/README.md

 directly unsing the Camunda engine.
 As BPMN process interact with a broad spectrum of services realized in different technologies and provided by different parties, integration tests are a great challenge when testing the process implementation.

+[WildFly Swarm](http://wildfly-swarm.io/) offers the possibility to package a JEE application with the server runtime to a Jar file.

 ### Create Person Process ###

 We use a simplifyed Create Person Process to demonstrate how Citrus can help testing process implementations.